shin-ts/Reekpie/README.md

 <h1 align=center>reekpie tools</h1>

-> a general purpose lossless audio-format tailored to be a replacement for the most popular format WAVE.
+> a general purpose lossless audio-format tailored to be a replacement for the most popular format WAVE or AIFF.

 This is a reference implementation of the audio-format written in Python 3x, which supports all the features denoted in the specification.